shakalee14/jojo/README.md

 Everyone in the susu receives an email notifying them that the susu is active.
 Eli and the four members make daily deposits of $5 for 3months.
 The susu has a total of $2250.
 Eli makes a loan request for $2000.
-Each member (except for Eli) gets an email notifying them that they have a pending loan request for x susu.
+Each member (except for Eli) gets an email notifying them that they have a pending withdrawal request for x susu.
 There is a link on the email to login to the susu.
-Each member approves Eli's loan and then Eli gets an email notifying them that $GG will be transferred into their checking account.
+Each member approves Eli's withdrawal request and then Eli gets an email notifying them that $GG will be transferred into their checking account.
+Eli gets his dental work done and continues to pay into the susu for 6 more months.